Why choose a Mercedes shuttle for a mobile office

 Typical cost ranges

-Ballpark ranges are: basic mobile office build with power and desks $8,000 to $15,000; mid-range with lithium battery systems and pro seats $25,000 to $50,000; high-end custom interiors with full AV and HVAC upgrades $50,000 plus.
-Regional labor rates and materials drive variation.
+Ballpark ranges are: basic mobile office build with power and desks $8,000 to $15,000.
+Mid-range with lithium battery systems and pro seats $25,000 to $50,000.

 Lead times and build approach

 Work with a phased approach when possible: core power and seating first, then fit-out and finishes.
 Professional installers shorten timelines and ensure compliance with safety standards.
-We also suggest scheduling a test fit of heavy items like desks and cabinets before finalizing finishes, it saves headaches later.
+We also suggest planning a test fit of heavy items like desks and cabinets before finalizing finishes, it saves headaches later.

 Recommended products and vendor types